bhaskarreddi26/PyHadoop/Scala---Basic.md

        import scala.collection.immutable.{TreeMap, TreeSet}

+***** Variable Scope****
+Variables in Scala can have three different scopes depending on the place where they are being used.
+They can exist as fields, as method parameters and as local variables.
+Below are the details about each type of scope.

+***** Fields****
+Fields are variables that belong to an object.
+The fields are accessible from inside every method in the object.
+Fields can also be accessible outside the object depending on what access modifiers the field is declared with.
+Object fields can be both mutable and immutable types and can be defined using either var or val.

+***** Method Parameters****
+Method parameters are variables, which are used to pass the value inside a method, when the method is called.
+Method parameters are only accessible from inside the method but the objects passed in may be accessible from the outside, if you have a reference to the object from outside the method.
+Method parameters are always immutable which are defined by val keyword.

+***** Local Variables****
+Local variables are variables declared inside a method.
+Local variables are only accessible from inside the method, but the objects you create may escape the method if you return them from the method.
+Local variables can be both mutable and immutable types and can be defined using either var or val.

 ****What is the difference between a var and val definition in Scala?****

 As so many others have said, the object assigned to a val cannot be replaced, and the object assigned to a var can.
 However, said object can have its internal state modified.
 For example: